2023-09-14

 The goal of a series of attempts here is to present the HTML output of Pandoc in nicely formatted HTML using various Semantic CSS frameworks.

-The easiest semantic css styling out of the box for Pandoc appears to be paper.css, what you see on this page itself.
+The easiest semantic css styling out of the box for Pandoc appears to be water.css, what you see on this page itself.

 See also water.html for a full render of the Pandoc manual.